jkmills78/GrayText/README.md

 # GrayText: Text editor with word filtering

-GrayText is a simple text editor design to filter out a user-defined word list.
+GrayText is a simple text editor design to filter out a user-defined word list, in real-time while the user is typing.
+The end result is that only unfiltered words can be typed into the editor.
 Once finished, the text can be saved out to a standard text file.

 ## System Requirements